 Tip: Did you know you can use your Echo device to call people?
 Find out how calling works on Amazon Echo.

-After issuing the right commands, if the Echo doesn’t play your playlist, try adding the word My to your command.
-For instance, ‘Alexa, play my Super Nova playlist.’
-If it still doesn’t work, take a look at your Spotify playlist names.
+If Alexa isn’t playing a Spotify playlist, take a look at your Spotify playlist names.
 Avoid adding punctuations, difficult titles, or acronyms in the name.
 Also, refrain from keeping similar names for playlists such as Super Nova 1, Super Nova 2, etc. Try to use unique names.

 Besides playlist names, you should check the names of your Echo speakers (if you have more than one) and groups as well.
 None of them should have the same names, otherwise, you will have issues while playing Spotify on Alexa.

-To verify that, open the Alexa app and go to the Devices tab.
+Step 2: Go to the Devices tab.
 Here you will find your groups and Echo devices.
 Tap on the device or group that you want to rename.

-Similarly, if you own an Amazon household account, Alexa might have switched to a different user.
-That will again cause issues with your Spotify.
+If you own an Amazon household account, Alexa might have switched to a different user.
+That will cause issues with your Spotify.
 To check the currently active profile, ask her, ‘Alexa which account is this’ or ‘Alexa, which profile am I using.’
 If it’s a different user, say, ‘Alexa, change user.’

 To disable shuffle, open the now playing screen on the Spotify app.
 Tap on the green shuffle icon to disable it.
 You can disable it from the desktop apps too.

 Hope you were able to play music from Spotify on Alexa.
 If it makes you feel better, the issue isn’t limited to Spotify alone.
 Sometimes, Echo fails to play audio from Amazon Music too.
 As an alternative, you can also play music from YouTube Music or Apple Music on Echo devices.

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.